LayerOneX/l1x-wallet-sdk/README.md

-# L1X Typescript SDK
+# L1X Wallet SDK

-Utilize this tool to engage with accounts and programs on the L1X Network via the L1X Network JSON RPC API.
+An SDK for interacting with accounts and contracts on the L1X network.

+# Description

+The L1X Wallet SDK provides developers with tools to interact with the L1X blockchain using the JSON RPC API.
+From creating wallets to managing transactions and executing programmatic interactions, this SDK is a must-have for building wallet-based or dApp-integrated solutions.

 ## Installation

 For use in Node.js or a web application (Invited Members)